btaskinen/TUNI-web-development-2-2024/Documentation.md

   - Started to create Dockerfile for Server B [Issue #25](https://course-gitlab.tuni.fi/compcs510-spring2024/groupbt/-/issues/25) and docker-compose file [Issue #23](https://course-gitlab.tuni.fi/compcs510-spring2024/groupbt/-/issues/23).
 However, having issues with getting `server-a` and `server-b` containers to connect to rabbitmq container `(Error: connect ECONNREFUSED 127.0.0.1:5672)`.
 When including the given command in `server-a` and `server-b` services, running the containers fails due to `SyntaxError: Invalid or unexpected token` in `wait-for-it.sh` script.

+- **2024-04-07**
+  - Worked on fixing issue with docker-compose.yml files.
+After giving proper permission to the `wait-for-it.sh` script and giving proper environment variables for the host, I got all the containers up and running.
+However, I was not able to make any request to server-a using the VS Code REST Client.
+The request failed with the error `socket hangup`.
+Will return to this issue later.

 ## Learned issues

 - **2024-03-29**